 What do we mean by free and cheap?

 Free.
 We focus on events with free admission with broad appeal for all ages and interests.
-We also include some events with targeted audiences, such as family, over 21+, LGBTQ, etc. Although admission is free, there are many events where spending money is unavoidable, such as food festivals and plant sales.
+We also include some events with targeted audiences, such as family, over 21+, LGBTQ, etc. Although admission is free, there are many events where spending money is unavoidable, such as food & craft festivals and discount sales.

 About the Publisher

 Carole Cancler was born and raised in Seattle.
 She lived in Honolulu in the early 70s, taking her sophomore year off from the University of Washington.
-She worked as a waitress in a Waikiki coffee shop–which became the site of a Coach store (now empty and transitioning to something else…) at the Outrigger Hotel.
+She worked as a waitress in a Waikiki coffee shop at the Outrigger Hotel that no longer exists.

 Carole returned often to Hawaii over the decades.
 She was married in Honolulu in 2000.
 From 1993-2020, she owned a vacation condominium in Kona.
 Over the years, her family vacationed in Kona, some years enjoying the Thanksgiving and Christmas holidays in paradise.
-She took up residence there in August 2019.
+She took up permanent residence in Kona in August 2019.
 Today, Carole makes her home in Honolulu.

 At various times Carole has been a caterer, middle manager, software engineer, food product manufacturer, cookbook author, and website developer.
-She likes to listen to acoustical music–especially jazz, American 60s folk music, and traditional Hawaiian, prepare meals from scratch, visit farmers markets and preserve locally grown foods, take walks, play card games, watch movies now and then, binge on (mostly fictional) crime shows, enjoy socializing with friends and family, volunteer in the community, travel the world (20 countries and counting), and try new things.
+She likes to listen to acoustical music–especially jazz, American 60s folk music, and traditional Hawaiian.
+An avid cook, Carole prepares meals from scratch, visits farmers markets, and preserves locally grown foods.
+She also likes to take walks, hike with friends, play card games, watch movies now and then, binge on (mostly fictional) crime shows, enjoy social time with friends and family, volunteer in the community, travel the world (20 countries and counting), and try new things.

 Her first cookbook was published in 2012, The Home Preserving Bible.
 It is a comprehensive guide to food preservation methods with over 300 delicious recipes.
 Included are detailed instructions for eight methods–using many different techniques and tools both ancient and modern.